 After a day of outraged comments from early iPhone buyers

-about Apple’s decision to drop the iPhone’s
+who are upset about Apple’s decision to drop the iPhone’s

 price $200 to $399, Apple CEO Steve Jobs has posted

-on the Apple Web site and said that Apple will offer a $100 store credit.
+an open letter on the Apple Web site and said that Apple will offer a $100 store credit.